Mark Scott (businessman): Career

+Scott is the author of On Us, published in 2019 by Melbourne University Press.

+In March 2021, Scott was announced as being appointed the 27th Vice-Chancellor of the University of Sydney, commencing in July 2021.

 Awards and honours

 On 13 June 2011, Scott was named an Officer of the Order of Australia for distinguished service to media and communications, and to the community through advisory and governance roles with a range of social justice and educational bodies.

-Personal life

-Scott is married to Briony Scott, the principal of Wenona School, a private day and boarding school for girls.
-He is a grandson of Sir Walter Scott AC who was responsible for the introduction of decimal currency in Australia.
-His father Brian reviewed the NSW Department of Education in the 1980s.

-Scott holds a Bachelor of Arts, a Diploma of Education and a Master of Arts from the University of Sydney; and a Master of Public Administration from Harvard University.